svsticky/sadserver/README.md

 `$ git submodule update --init`
 `$ cd ansible`

-1. Create a file `.slack-webhook` containing the webhook to be used for Slack notifications.
+1. Create a file `.discord-webhook` containing the webhook to be used for Slack notifications.
 If unsure, read it via the command `$ ansible-vault view group_vars/production/vault.yml` (search for `vault_slack_notifications_webhook_url`).